kbradleyvogt/Election_Analysis/README.md

   3. Calculate the total number of votes each candidate received.
   4. Calculate the percentage of votes each candidate received.
   5. Determine the winner of the election based on popular vote.

-##Resources
+## Resources
-Date Source: election_results.csv
+ - Date Source: election_results.csv
-Software: Pythone 3.76, Visual Studio,
+ - Software: Pythone 3.76, Visual Studio,

-##Summary
+## Summary
 The analysis of the election show that:
-  1. There were 369,711 votes cast in theelection.
+  - There were 369,711 votes cast in the election.
-  2. The candidates were:
+  - The candidates were:
-      a.
-Charles Casper Stockham
+      - Charles Casper Stockham
-      b.
-Diana DeGette
+      - Diana DeGette
-      c.
-Raymon Anthony Doane
+      - Raymon Anthony Doane
-  3. The candidate results were:
+  - The candidate results were:
-      a.
-Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+      - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-      b.
-Diana DeGette received 73.8% of the vote and 272,892 number of the votes
+      - Diana DeGette received 73.8% of the vote and 272,892 number of the votes
-      c.
-Raymon Anthony Doane received 3.1% of the vote and 11,606 number of the votes
+      - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of the votes
-  4. The winner of the election was:
+  - The winner of the election was:
-      a.
-Diana DeGette, who received 73.8% of the vote and 272,892 number of the votes
+      - Diana DeGette, who received 73.8% of the vote and 272,892 number of the votes

-##Challenge Overview
+## Challenge Overview

-#Challenge Summary
+## Challenge Summary